dstore-dbap/LumberMill/README.md

 * https://pypi.python.org/pypi/elasticsearch/

 ### Event flow basics
 * an input module receives an event.
 * the event data will be wrapped in a default event dictionary of the following structure:
-    { "received_from": False, "data": received event, "markers": [] }
+    { "event_type": "Unknown", "received_from": False, "data": "", "markers": [] }
-* the input module adds the default event dictionary to its output queues as configured in the config file.
+* the input module sends the new event to its receivers.
+Either by adding it to a queue or by calling the receivers handleEvent method.
-* each following module will read from its input queue and adds the result to its output queues.
+* each following module will process the event via its handleEvent method and pass it on to its receivers.

 ### Configuration basics